Cleo&Coco Makes Its Case For A Primo Spot In Natural Deodorant Selections

 Tell us a bit about yourself.
 What career did you think you would go into?

 I grew up in Canada and attended McGill University for my bachelor’s degree in marketing and management.
 I then decided to pursue a master’s in management and worked in business for many years.
 I moved from Montreal to New York and started out in product development for a tech company in the first internet bubble during the late 1990s.
 We worked on the first voice over IP technology, essentially it was Skype before Skype.
-Once this company sold for $1 billion dollars, I took time off of work and went for a second master’s.
+Once this company sold for $1 billion, I took time off of work and went for a second master’s.
 This time in social work, but I loved business and expected to stay there.

 At what point did you decide you wanted to start your own brand?